RAJWARDHAN-B/LearnCraft/README.md

 # LearnCraft
-A platform for courses from ShivMala Infra Ltd.
+A platform for courses from LearnCraft Engineering and Consultant.